 We all enjoyed helping make his lunches at night, making him breakfast in the morning before school, walking him out to the school bus, waiting for him to get home from school and more.

-When I was younger, this was my formative experience with autism.
+When I was younger, these served as my my formative experiences with autism.
 It is what I assumed everyone with autism was like.
 Once I made it to high school, I met other students my age who were diagnosed with varying degrees of autism.
 This was quite eye opening.

 After high school, I began working at a therapeutic boarding school.
 Many of our students had varying degrees of autism, Asperger’s, processing deficits etc. Yet again, my eyes were opened up a bit more to the breadth of coverage the word “autism” encapsulated.